 As an interesting side note, Cathedral Rock is also the world-renowned site for one of the most powerful vortexes on earth.

-The trail is also fully exposed so bring plenty of water and sunscreen and avoid hiking during the summer months.
+The trail is also fully exposed so bring plenty of water and sunscreen and avoid hiking during the heat of the summer months.

 West Fork Trail